Can I have another Working Holiday?

 As crazy as it sounds, many travellers have a short trip to Mexico and back.
 Or they use the opportunity to visit their family at home and then activate the work permit on the way back to Canada.

-⚠️NEW!
-You can get the work permit sent to you via mail, if you meet all 3 requirements mentioned here.
+Yes, you can activate the second IEC work permit online if you meet all 3 requirements mentioned here

-When I activated the second work permit I got another 2 years, is this legit?
+When I activated the second IEC work permit I got another 2 years, is this legit?

 Yes, it can happen.
 If the border officer accidentally issued you a 2-year work permit instead of 1 year, that was a mistake on their part.
 Occasionally, applicants benefit from such administrative errors.
 And in this case, it means you get to enjoy an extra year in Canada!